bersfo/prtg-api-wrapper/README.md

 So far the following functions are included:

+**function: list-devices** --- returns [xml]$deviceTable

+parameter 1: $treeObject --- ID of the tree-object, which childs you'd like to enumerate

+**function: clone-device** --- clones a device

+parameter 1: $masterDeviceID --- ID of the device you want to create a clone from

+parameter 2: $newDeviceName --- Name of the new device

+parameter 3: $newDeviceHostname --- Hostname/IP of the new device

+parameter 4: $newDeviceGroupID --- Group in which you'd like the new device to be created in

 **function: list-sensors** --- returns [xml]$SensorTable

 parameter 1: $treeObject --- ID of the tree-object which childs you'd like to enumerate